Skip to product information

 Why this sampler works:

-- Builds historical understanding through character-centered storytelling
+• Builds historical understanding through character-centered storytelling

-- Encourages empathy and perspective-taking
+• Encourages empathy and perspective-taking

-- Supports conversations about fairness, education, and opportunity
+• Supports conversations about fairness, education, and opportunity

-- Strengthens reading stamina through rich but accessible prose
+• Strengthens reading stamina through rich but accessible prose

-- Introduces diverse historical settings across America
+• Introduces diverse historical settings and time periods

 By moving from shorter, more intimate narratives into deeper and more complex novels, this sampler allows readers to grow naturally in comprehension while remaining emotionally engaged.